AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content_guide"
 >title="Launch the Content Fragment console"
 >abstract="Creating consistent, high-quality content that works seamlessly across your apps and websites leads to great customer experiences.
-This module guides you through creating your first Content Fragment to illustrate how to make this happen.<br><br>Launch this module in a new tab by clicking the button below, then follow this guide.
+This module guides you through creating your first Content Fragment to illustrate how to make this happen.<br><br>Launch this module in a new tab by clicking the button below, then follow this guide."
->additional-url="https://video.tv.adobe.com/v/328618" text="Creat new content intro video"
+>additional-url="https://video.tv.adobe.com/v/328618" text="Create new content intro video"

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content_guide_footer"
 >title="Launch the Content Fragment console"
->abstract="Great job!
-In this module, you learned how to author a Content Fragment based on the model you made previously.
-You now understand how content teams can create and manage content for apps and websites independent of development cycles."

 ## Create a Content Fragment {#create-fragment}